experimentzone-team/ExperimentZoneSite/collections/_posts/2023-02-02-lead-conversion-metrics.md

 heroDiagonal: true
 heroDiagonalFill: false
 meta_title: "Metrics to increase your lead conversion rate"
-meta_description: "Metrics provide a lens into how your e-commerce business is performing.
+meta_description: "Metrics provide a lens into how your ecommerce business is performing.
 Choosing the right metrics to drive more leads to your business..."
 meta_author: "AJ Davis"
 meta_og_title: "Experiment Zone"
 meta_og_type: website